 Military life can make finding the right job very challenging for military spouses.
 With frequent moves, and having to be there for their families during deployments, taking time out for their own career can be difficult.
-The good news is, Blue Star Families, and Google are rolling out digital skills training for military spouses to help with this issue.
+The good news is, Blue Star Families, and Google’s Grow With Google program are rolling out digital skills training for military spouses to help with this issue.

 Google.org will be supporting Syracuse University’s Institute for Veterans and Military Families, IVMF.
 IVMF is an interdisciplinary academic training institute focused on advancing the post-service lives of the nation’s military veterans and their families.
 The grant from Google.org will provide 1,500 scholarships and support services for veterans and transitioning military personnel spouses, to complete the Google IT Professional Support Certificate through the IVMF;s Onward to Opportunity professional certification training curriculum.
 This curriculum is offered at 18 military installations, as well as virtually with 1,000 of these scholarships going to military spouses.

 It is not a shock that military spouse unemployment is higher than civilian unemployment rates.
 They also can make less money than their civilian peers.
 Google understands this and wants to help.

 Through Grow with Google, Applied Digital Skills is a free online digital skills training program for all ages.
 They released a new lesson today, “Connect and Collaborate From Anywhere with Digital Tools,” which is ideal for those in the military lifestyle.
 Primer, which is Grow with Google’s app for small businesses and job seekers, will offer new lessons called, “Finding or Transitioning to Remote Work,” “Keys to Working Remotely,” and “Collaborating While Working Remotely.”
 These are also ideal for veterans and military spouses.